Give your B2B customers exactly what they need and you will win

 Many B2B businesses still rely on outdated commerce systems.
-They have a hard time meeting the needs of their buyers.
-The processes are mainly manual (sales reps, faxes or inflexible).
-And they limit the potential of the digital to make an impact on revenue.
+They have a hard time meeting the needs of their clients.
+The processes are mainly manual - imagine the burden on sales reps, old fax systems and inflexibility - and they limit the potential of the digital platforms to make an impact on revenue.

 The pressure for the use of digital channels is increasing.
 But there's a disconnect in investment priorities for B2B companies.
 Most fail to integrate customer information with eCommerce technology.
 There’s a gap between what they can offer and what buyers demand.

 There are pain points for businesses they still have to overcome.
-Commerce system pain points made businesses miss out on revenue and sales:
+Commerce system pain points made businesses miss out on revenue and sales.
+For example, feedback shows:

-In addition to their pain points, businesses lose deals because of customers pain points.
+In addition to their own pain points, businesses lose deals because of customers’ pain points.

 They also lost business deals because of:

-35% site can’t support promotional discounts and promotions
+- Site can’t support promotional discounts and promotions: 35%

-The B2B retail industry has the advantage with their mobile and user-friendly offers.
-But can’t keep up with complex capabilities (guided selling, multiple store orders).
+- B2B retail industry: It has the advantage with its mobile and user-friendly offers but can’t keep up with complex capabilities, such as the need for guided selling or multiple store orders.

-The manufacturing industry is better at accommodating B2B complexities.
+- The manufacturing industry: It’s better at accommodating B2B complexities.
 Yet, they can’t lower costs.

-For healthcare and software, there are unique challenges.
+- Healthcare and software: There are unique challenges.
 They have complex products and relationships with customers.